scrapy/scrapy/docs/topics/settings.rst

 Default: ``60``

 Timeout for processing of DNS queries in seconds.
+Float is supported.

 .. setting:: DOWNLOADER